Observables from Time-propagation TDDFT

 Let us analyze the system at a moment in time when the oscillations are large.
 The dipole moment can be expressed as

-\[\boldsymbol{d}(t) = \sum_{ia} \boldsymbol{d}_{ia} \rho_{ia}(t),\]
+\[\boldsymbol{d}(t) = -2\sum_{ia} \boldsymbol{d}_{ia} \mathrm{Re}\rho_{ia}(t),\]

 where \(\boldsymbol{d}_{ia}\) is the dipole operator in the basis of ground state Kohn-Sham (KS) orbitals, and \(\rho_{ia}(t)\) the KS-density matrix in the basis of ground state KS orbitals.
-By calculating and plotting \(\boldsymbol{d}_{ia} \rho_{ia}(t)\) we can find out which the states contribute the most to the dipole moment.
+The sum over \(ia\) goes only over states such that the occupation of \(i\) is larger than the occupation of state \(a\).
+By calculating and plotting \(\boldsymbol{d}_{ia} \mathrm{Re}\rho_{ia}(t)\) we can find out which the states contribute the most to the dipole moment.
 The dipole matrix is \(\boldsymbol{d}_{ia}\) is stored in ksd.ulm, which we have already computed.

 We compute \(\rho_{ia}(t)\) using the TimeDensityMatricesFromWaveFunctions.
 We initialize this object with the filename of the KohnShamDecomposition file, the file name of the wave function dump file, and a list of times \(t\), in attoseconds, for which we want to compute the density matrices.
 The TimeDensityMatricesFromWaveFunctions will choose times that are present in the wave function dump, and that are as close as possible to the specified times.
 For now, we focus on \(t = 13\,\)fs.

-For the purpose of visualization, we want to construct a transition contribution map where the discrete matrix elements \(\boldsymbol{d}_{ia} \rho_{ia}(t)\) are broadened onto an energy grid
+For the purpose of visualization, we want to construct a transition contribution map where the discrete matrix elements \(\boldsymbol{d}_{ia} \mathrm{Re}\rho_{ia}(t)\) are broadened onto an energy grid

-\[\boldsymbol{d}(t, \varepsilon_o, \varepsilon_u) = \sum_{ia} \boldsymbol{d}_{ia} \rho_{ia}(t) G(\varepsilon_i - \varepsilon_o; \sigma) G(\varepsilon_a - \varepsilon_u; \sigma)\]
+\[\boldsymbol{d}(t, \varepsilon_o, \varepsilon_u) = -2 \sum_{ia} \boldsymbol{d}_{ia} \mathrm{Re}\rho_{ia}(t) G(\varepsilon_i - \varepsilon_o; \sigma) G(\varepsilon_a - \varepsilon_u; \sigma)\]

 by convolution with Gaussians \(G(\varepsilon_i - \varepsilon_o; \sigma)\) of width \(\sigma\) centered on the KS eigenenergies \(\varepsilon_i\).

-We use the DipoleCalculator to calculate the product \(\boldsymbol{d}_{ia} \rho_{ia}(t)\) and broaden it on the energy grid.
+We use the DipoleCalculator to calculate the product \(\boldsymbol{d}_{ia} \mathrm{Re}\rho_{ia}(t)\) and broaden it on the energy grid.
 We give the DipoleCalculator the density matrices object, energy grids \(\varepsilon_o\) and \(\varepsilon_u\) for the occupied and unoccupied energies grid, and a \(\sigma\) parameter of 0.07eV.
-Then we use icalculate_gather_on_root(yield_total_ou=True, v=2) to iteratively compute this quantity for each time and the \(z\) component.
+Then we use icalculate_gather_on_root(yield_total_ou=True, v=2) to iteratively compute this quantity for each time and the \(z\) (v=2) component.
 In general, this function is able to work in parallel across many MPI ranks, and broadcast the results to only the root rank.
 Since we have only specified one time, it will only yield one result.
 We obtain the broadened grid from res['dm_ou'] and the actual time from metadata.time.

 [6]: